KMASAHIRO/StochasticPolicies/README.md

 SUMO scenarios are provided in the environment and route_change directories.
 All scenarios are distributed under the original license.
 Information on the Cologne scenario can be found at (https://sumo.dlr.de/docs/Data/Scenarios/TAPASCologne.html).
 Information on the Ingolstadt scenario can be found at (https://github.com/silaslobo/InTAS).
 Information on the other scenarios can be found at (https://sumo.dlr.de/docs/Data/Scenarios.html).

 ## Results
-The graph below shows the variation of the minimum Delay value with temperature parameters.
+The graph below shows change in the minimum value of delay due to the temperature parameter.
 ![log_2x4](https://github.com/KMASAHIRO/StochasticPolicies/assets/74399610/f62636ae-c485-41d2-8736-f194950ce463)

-The graph below shows the effect of the temperature parameter as a result of changes in traffic volume (Legends indicates traffic volume (vehicles/hour).
-Orange represents the reference traffic volume, the same value as in the graph above).
+The graph below shows changes in the effect of the temperature parameter due to changes in traffic volume (the legend represents traffic volume (vehicles/hour).
+Orange represents the reference traffic volume, which represents the same value as the graph above).
 ![traffic_flow](https://github.com/KMASAHIRO/StochasticPolicies/assets/74399610/25a588be-f5e5-4d9e-ba4d-e1d1806808ba)